inspec/inspec-aws/docs/resources/aws_ec2_placement_group.md

 The name of the placement group.

-For additional information, refer [AWS documentation on EC2 Placement Group](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-placementgroup.html).
+For additional information, see the [AWS documentation on EC2 placement groups](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-placementgroup.html).

 ## Properties